 • Frequent audio announcements and projection of a TV spot on the ships’ TV screens (at the ship’s departure and during the trip) informing the passengers about the sanitation measures applied in the ship.

-• Special cases at various spots of the areas of public use contain special bags for rejection of used masks and gloves.
+• Special cases at various spots of the areas of public use contain special bags for the rejection of used masks and gloves.

 • When a ship is in a port without passengers, all its external doors are opened and remain open to create a natural ventilation of its interior.